 An investment in the Fund should not constitute a substantial proportion of an investment portfolio and may not be appropriate for all investors.
-Investors should read and consider the section entitled "Risk Factors" in the Prospectus and this Supplement before investing in the Fund.
+Investors should read and consider the section entitled "Risk Factors" before investing in the Fund.

 The Fund promotes environmental characteristics and as such is a financial product referred to in Article 8 of Regulation (EU) 2019/2088.
 Information about the environmental characteristics that the Fund promotes is available in Annex I hereto.